12 Symptoms Of And 5 Solutions For Serious Financial Problems

-Take a large expense and make it smaller.
-For example, do you purchase coffee out every day?
+Take a small expense and make it smaller.
+Such as, do you purchase coffee out every day?
 If yes, make it at home.
-Need it to go, buy a commuter mug.
+Need it to go?
+Then buy a cheap commuter mug.

 Interest rates are at all-time lows.
 So, refinance your mortgage if you have one.

 Temporarily reduce your life insurance.

 Eliminate unnecessary expenses.
 Memberships and subscription services that have added up over the years are a good place to start.
 Anything that is not a necessity like rent/mortgage, food, and transportation to/from work is fair game.

 Can You Increase Income?